sjsn/defhacksprep/README.md

 * *Type* - Put into the command prompt.
 * *ReadMe.md* - This file that you're reading.
 GitHub uses ReadMe's as little documents inside their directories to give context about a project. the '.md' extension stands for 'MarkDown', a text formatting engine which can beautify plain text into a document such as this.
 * *console* - The debugging interface.
 Could be the command prompt, the [Chrome Developer Tools](https://developer.chrome.com/devtools), etc.
+* *Repo* - Repository.
+Think of it like a Git project folder.
+It holds everything having to do with the project.

 ## Things you should download
 I recommend all of this!
 I use it and I'm a pro so it must be good.